White Box Server Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 White Box Server Market Analysis by Mordor Intelligence

-The white box server market stood at USD 21.06 billion in 2025 and is projected to reach USD 42.74 billion by 2030, advancing at a 15.21% CAGR.
+The white box server market was valued at USD 21.06 billion in 2025 and estimated to grow from USD 24.23 billion in 2026 to reach USD 48.87 billion by 2031, at a CAGR of 15.05% during the forecast period (2026-2031).
 Accelerated adoption by hyperscale cloud providers, rising AI and GPU-dense workloads, and the cost advantage of direct original design manufacturer (ODM) sourcing underpin this growth.
 Enterprises increasingly view servers as commodity infrastructure and favor tailor-made configurations that lower total cost of ownership.
 Taiwan’s ODM cluster delivers rapid design iterations and competitive pricing, allowing buyers to bypass traditional OEM mark-ups.
 Standardization efforts under the Open Compute Project (OCP) further reduce integration complexity, encouraging broader enterprise uptake.

 Key Report Takeaways